November 12, 2022

-As we organize wide range of varied trips from leisure-moderate-adventurous to challenging and demanding treks and adventure on the high hills and mountain ridges of world highest Himalayan region around Nepal-Tibet and Bhutan.
+Altitude Sickness awareness a wide range of varied trips from leisure-moderate-adventurous to challenging and demanding treks and adventures on the high hills and mountain ridges of the world’s highest Himalayan region around Nepal-Tibet and Bhutan.

-Most of the travelers and adventurer might have known with awareness in trekking or traveling around high altitude areas where people can catch with the symptom of AMS (Acute Mountain Sickness)
+Most travelers and adventurers might have known awareness of trekking or climbing high-altitude areas where people can catch the symptom of AMS (Acute Mountain Sickness)

-Life Himalaya offers detail information of High Altitude Sickness and related problems.
+Life Himalaya offers detailed information on High Altitude Sickness and related problems.

 Symptoms of High Altitude Sickness:

-Rather than one or two, usually a group of symptoms begin to appear as a person gains altitude.
+Rather than one or two, usually a group of symptoms begins to appear as a person gains altitude.
 These symptoms vary in intensity and in the elevations at which they appear, depending on the individual experiencing them.
-The predominant characteristic associated with mal adaptation to altitude is headache.
+The predominant characteristic associated with adaptation to altitude is a headache.

-Usually a headache appears in the evening after a long day of ascending.
+Usually, a headache appears in the evening after a long day of ascending.
 The headache should be relieved by aspirins and should go away by the following morning.
-The principal symptoms that accompany the onset of altitude sickness are: headache and weakness, sleeplessness, often accompanied by irregular breathing, particularly at night, fluid retention [oedema], particularly about the eyes or fingers, depending on the degree of altitude sickness, dry cough, mild nausea, loss of appetite, ataxia or loss of co-ordination and severe breathlessness at rest.
+The principal symptoms that accompany the onset of altitude sickness are headache and weakness, sleeplessness, often accompanied by irregular breathing, particularly at night, fluid retention [edema], particularly about the eyes or fingers, depending on the degree of altitude sickness, dry cough, mild nausea, loss of appetite, ataxia or loss of coordination and severe breathlessness at rest.

 If the symptoms are a mild annoyance then you should rest until they subside.
 If the symptoms become more severe or do not disappear after a night’s sleep, then you should descend until you feel well.